hackerfactor/SEAL/SPECIFICATION.md

   - If a file contains multiple VIDA records, such as a streaming video format or appended document format, then the literal "p" can be used to denote the previous VIDA signature.
     - If there is not previous signature, then "p" is zero.
     - A streaming video may insert VIDA records using `b=p-s` in order to sign the bytes between the previous signature and the appended streaming data.
-- `d=*domain*`: The domain name containing the DNS TXT record for the VIDA public key.
+- `d=domain`: The domain name containing the DNS TXT record for the VIDA public key.
 - `uid=string`.
 (Optional) This specifies an optional **u**nique **i**dentifier, such as a UUID or date.
 The value is case-sensitive.
 The uid permits different users at a domain to have many different keys.
 The default value is an empty string: `uid=""`.
-- `id=*text*`: (Optional) A unique identifier identifying the signer's account or identity at the signing domain.
+- `id=text`: (Optional) A unique identifier identifying the signer's account or identity at the signing domain.
 When present, this impacts the signature generation.
 - `copy="*text*"`: (Optional) Copyright information.
 Typically this is stored in another metadata field, such as EXIF, IPTC, or XMP.
 However, it can be included in the VIDA record.
 - `info="*text*"`: (Optional) Textual comment information.
 Typically this is stored in another metadata field, such as EXIF, IPTC, or XMP.
 However, it can be included in the VIDA record.
 - `sf=hex` (Optional) The **s**ignature **f**ormat.
 Possible values: